thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 Annotations are a way to add meta information to our existing code.
 Those annotations are actually not supported by ES6 but have been developed as language extension and are considered by the Traceur transpiler, which is used in this project.
 We're not required to use annotations though.
 As mentioned, those are just transpiled to ES5 and then simply used by the framework.
 However, for simplicity sake we'll use them in this article.

 Angular provides us with a couple of annotation types so we can express our code in a much more elegant way.
-We need two annotations: `Component` and `Template`.
+We need two annotations: `Component` and `View`.
 Annotations can be imported just like classes by using ES6 module syntax.

 {% highlight javascript %}
 {% raw %}
-import { Component, Template } from 'angular2/angular2';
+import { Component, View } from 'angular2/angular2';

 export class Zippy {